Posts Tagged ‘hope’

 Posted on: December 12th, 2023 by Alden

-A Hanukkah poem about light.
+A Hanukkah poem about light, seeking hope in the darkness of war, terror, and hostages in captivity.
 The Pardes Institute of Jewish Studies — where I am the Liturgist in Residence — invited me to write a prayer poem for Hanukkah as part of its series “Illuminating Chanukah: Artistic Reflections on Jewish Texts.”
 Each artist was asked to interpret a Hanukkah text.
 This poem is an interpretation of a teaching of the Sefat Emet “that each Hannukah candle draws from the or haganuz, the hidden light of creation.”
 For the full text, go to Sefaria.

 Light from Beyond